DvorakDwarf/Infinite-Storage-Glitch/README.md

 3. Run the executable
 4. Enjoy

-The binary is not an exe file, it will not work on windows, try following the first method instead.
+The binary is not an exe file, it will not work on windows, try following the first method instead.\
+I might add an .exe if this somehow gets popular

 How to use
 -------------